-Walking in harmony with God amid affliction requires us to maintain our balance, to the extent we can under the circumstances.
+Staying intact amid ongoing affliction requires us to maintain our balance to the extent we can under the circumstances.

 Below is a checklist to help you assess your current equilibrium and identify areas of your life that may need adjustment.

 Many items are Bible-based.
 Others are common sense.
 Not all are pertinent or practical in every situation.

 Focus On God

 - Check your alignment.
 Make sure your perception of God matches his self-revelation, as disclosed through nature and in the Bible.